 Insurance operations in Vietnam are mainly regulated by the MOF, which sets the standards on all insurance business matters, including product approvals, limits on commission rates payable on insurance products, actuarial liability valuation, and solvency requirements.
-Life insurers have responsibility for legal capital of Vietnamese Dong (VND) 600 billion and that a security deposit equal to 2% of the legal capital be maintained at a commercial bank in Vietnam.
-Life insurers that sell pension products are required to have a minimum legal capital of VND 800 billion and minimum equity of VND 1,000 billion and a solvency margin of VND 300 billion over the minimum solvency margin.
-The MOF also requires life insurers to maintain minimum reserves and a minimum solvency margin of 4% of insurance reserves plus either (i) 0.1% of sums at risk for policies with a term of five years or less, or (ii) 0.3% of the sums at risk for policies with a term over five years.
-An additional solvency margin of VND 100 billion over the minimum solvency margin is also required for companies transacting universal life business and additional amounts of capital may be required to enter other lines of business.
+Life insurers have responsibility for minimum legal capital of Vietnamese Dong ("VND") 600 billion and that a security deposit equal to 2% of the legal capital be maintained at a commercial bank in Vietnam.
+Life insurers that sell pension products are required to have a minimum legal capital of VND 800 billion.
+Life insurers that sell pension and unit-linked products are required to have a minimum legal capital of VND 1,000 billion.
+The equity of the owner of a life insurer must not be lower than the required minimum legal capital applicable to that insurer.

+The required solvency margin is VND 300 billion over the minimum solvency margin for insurers selling pension, unit-linked and universal life products.
+The MOF also requires life insurers to maintain: (a) minimum reserves; (b) for unit-linked policies, a minimum solvency margin of 1.5% insurance reserves plus 0.3% of the sums at risk; (c) for universal life products and pension products, a minimum solvency margin of 4% of insurance reserves plus 0.3% of the sums at risk; and (d) for other life insurance policies and health policies, a minimum reserves and a minimum solvency margin of 4% of insurance reserves plus either (i) 0.1% of sums at risk for policies with a term of five years or less, or (ii) 0.3% of the sums at risk for policies with a term over five years.
 Life insurers must also establish a reserve fund to ensure their solvency.
-The annual contribution is 5 per cent of after-tax profits up to a maximum of 10 per cent of an insurer's charter capital.
+Life insurers are to deduct 5% of annual profit after-tax to set up a compulsory reserve fund, the maximum of which is equal to 10% of the charter capital.

-Sun Life Vietnam's products are distributed through a career agency sales force, including both individual agency and corporate agency, for individual Clients and through a general agency for corporate Clients.
+Sun Life Vietnam's products are generally distributed through a career agency sales force, including individual agency, corporate agency and bank partner, for individual Clients and through a corporate agency for corporate Clients.
+Sun Life Vietnam has an option to contract with eligible insurance auxiliary service providers to support Sun Life Vietnam in selling Sun Life Vietnam's products to Clients.
+The insurance auxiliary services include insurance consultation, insurance risk assessment, insurance calculation, insurance loss assessment and insurance claim assistance.